mzeynalli1/mzeynalli1.github.io/_pages/research.md

 * **"The Effect of Managerial Risk Preferences on Capital Structure Decisions"** with *Joshua Scott and Eddy Junarsin*

+This study examines how managerial risk preferences moderate the peer firm effects on a firm's capital structure decisions.
+Specifically, we investigate whether the influence of peer effects on a firm’s capital structure is amplified or diminished depending on whether the firm’s CEO is risk seeking or risk averse.
+Understanding this interaction is important as it highlights how both market forces and individual decision-makers jointly shape firm behavior (*Analysis Ongoing*).

 <!-- * **"Prayers and Practices: The Impact of Religiosity on Mortality and Sexual Health Outcomes"** with *Mary Peshoff* -->